schematype/schematype-org/_posts/2016-07-06-schematype-basic-language-design.markdown

 The `-name` field refers to the name of the type being defined in this file.
 It should match the base name of the file that it is stored in.
 A SchemaType file can define multiple types.
-In that case the name should be set to `/` and the file name should be `index.schema`.
-A condensed example of an `index.schema` file that defines the types `type1` and `type2` would look like:
+In that case the name should be set to `/` and the file name should be `index.stp`.
+A condensed example of an `index.stp` file that defines the types `type1` and `type2` would look like:

 ```
 -name: /